hylu-dev/hylu-blog/content/projects/volumetric-fog-of-war/index.md

 ## Tackling Raymarch Banding

 Raymarching with constant steps can leave noticeable bands.
-Our fix: jitter the start of each ray with blue noise.
+To fix: jitter the start of each ray with some blue noise.

 {{< tiles >}}
 {{< card src="fog-banding.png" >}}